Libvirt¶

 Hugepagesize: 2048 kB

-But there can be more than one at the same time – so it’s a good idea to check:
+However, more than one size can exist at the same time, so it’s a good idea to check:

 $ tail /sys/kernel/mm/hugepages/hugepages-*/nr_hugepages`